kubeshop/testkube/docs/testsuites-running.md

 # Running `Test`

 To run your tests pass `tests run` command with test name to your `kubectl testkube` plugin.
-Tests are started asynchronously by default.
+TestSuites are started asynchronously by default.

 ```sh
 kubectl testkube testsuites run test-example